Hello Cardano CourseLessons1. Hello World

 > mnemonic

-> tsx mnemonic.ts
+> node mnemonic.ts

 Your mnemonic phrases are: [